axtk/axtk.github.io/routescape_type_safety.md

     - webdev
 ---

-I was pretty excited to check out the [TanStack Router's approach](https://tanstack.com/blog/search-params-are-state) to routing type safety.
-The concept of securing the types of the routes and their parameters sounds nice even regardless of what the TanStack's implementation had to offer.

-I'm not a huge fan of the constraints of the hierarchical route configs or route-based file structure, the opaque inheritance of parent route schemas by nested routes, the indirectness and clumsiness of the file-based route definition through a factory function promoted by TanStack.
-The several ways to mess up the type inference performance and the considerations to counter them covered in the [TanStack docs](https://tanstack.com/router/latest/docs/framework/react/guide/type-safety) added to the slight discomfort with this particular approach.
-But the original concept looks cool nonetheless.

-So I came up with another approach to type-safe routing in [Routescape](https://routescape.js.org).
-Among its objectives is keeping the APIs of route matching and link components simple, as well as enabling gradual adoption of type-safe routing throughout the app.
-The way to achieve this is to entrust route typing to an external type-safe URL builder, enabling the router to accept the values created by the URL builder with regard to the typing.
+[Routescape](https://routescape.js.org) offers type-safe routing as an optional enhancement.
+It allows for gradual adoption of type-safe routing throughout the app, while keeping the routing simple.
+It's achieved by entrusting route typing to an external type-safe URL builder and by enabling the router to accept the values created by the URL builder with regard to the typing.

 Here's an example: